-There have been several instances down the years of teams upsetting the odds and unexpectedly winning the NFL Championship.
+There have been several instances down the years of teams upsetting the odds and unexpectedly winning the Super Bowl.

-Let’s take a look at the five unlikeliest NFL Championship winners in the league’s history.
+Let’s take a look at the five unlikeliest Super Bowl winners in NFL history.

-Starting the season 7-5 likely won’t make you an NFL Championship favorite.
-That was the case for the Pittsburgh Steelers in the 2005-2006 season, but after a second-half surge, the Steelers were 11-5 heading into the playoffs.
+Starting the season 7-5 likely won’t make you a Super Bowl favorite.
+That was the case for the Pittsburgh Steelers in the 2005 season, but after a second-half surge, the Steelers were 11-5 heading into the playoffs.

 However, Pittsburgh had a gauntlet of a schedule ahead of them.
-They had to play the #1, #2, and #3 seeded teams in the AFC before even thinking about the NFL Championship.
+They had to play the first, second and third-seeded teams in the AFC before even thinking about the Super Bowl.

-In true underdog fashion, the Steelers became the first team ever to beat the three top-seeded teams in the conference to advance to the NFL Championship.
-It was there that the Steelers beat the NFC Champions, the Seattle Seahawks, in a 21-10 game.
+In true underdog fashion, the Steelers became the first team ever to beat the three top-seeded teams in the conference to advance to the Super Bowl.
+On the sport's biggest stage, the Steelers beat the NFC Champions, the Seattle Seahawks, 21-10.

 A slow start to the season and a difficult playoff schedule were just a few parts of Pittsburgh’s magical season.

-The legend of Tom Brady began in the 2001-2002 season.
-Brady, a sixth-round pick, was the backup to start the season.
+The legend of Tom Brady began in the 2001 season.
+Brady, a sixth-round pick, was the backup to start the campaign.

 However, starting quarterback Drew Bledsoe suffered an injury in the second game of the season, and that’s when Brady took over the starting job and never gave it back.